WeblateOrg/weblate/docs/admin/install/steps/hw.rst

 Hardware requirements
 ---------------------

-Weblate should run on all contemporary hardware without problems, the following is the minimal configuration required to run Weblate on a single host (Weblate, database and webserver):
+Weblate should run on any contemporary hardware without problems, the following is the minimal configuration required to run Weblate on a single host (Weblate, database and webserver):